Make your move with the help of the South West’s leading Poole removals service.

-At Armishaws we create tailor-made removals solutions designed to fit your family’s needs.
-All our removals include;
+At Armishaws we create tailor-made removal solutions designed to give you a worry-free relocation.

 At Armishaws, we’ve been providing premier removals to Poole and the local area are since 1973, including;

 Ask our friendly team for a free, no hassle quote today.

 Schools – Poole offers highly rated schools.
 You can see the latest Ofsted reports.

 Population – The last You.Gov census in 2011 stated Poole’s has a population of 154,000.

 Transport – The A350 runs north from Poole, connecting with the A303, a major route across the South West that meets the M3 for the M25.
 East of the town, the A31 travels through the New Forest before merging with the M27 for Southampton, Portsmouth and routes to Brighton.
 Ferry services run from Poole to Cherbourg.
 Trains to London Waterloo take approximately 2 hours and 30 minutes.

 News – The best source for local news in print and online is the Bournemouth Echo.